 NAK-80 is a Pre-hardened tool steel, available in uniform through hardness of approximately 40 HRc.

 It is super clean, Vacuum-Arc Remelted steel with uniform grain structure, uniform hardness, and excellent dimensional stability.
 When welded, NAK 80 leaves no witness lines after re-aging.

-NAK 80 machines up to 20% faster than 30 HRC P20 mold steels and never needs stress relieving, even after heavy machining.
+NAK-80 material machines up to 20% faster than 30 HRC P20 mold steels.
+It also do not require stress relieving even after heavy machining.

-NAK-80 tool steel has application in middle volume molds.
-This can be even polished over welded areas.
+NAK-80 tool steel is used for medium production volume molds.
+This material can also be polished over welded areas.
 NAK 80 steel can be used for critical diamond finish applications.
 For example, Clear lens molds.